2G-Labs/.github/profile/README.md

 Join us in our journey to innovate and make a difference!
 Collaborate, contribute, and explore our open-source projects hosted on this GitHub repository.

 ## Contact Us
-For inquiries, collaboration opportunities, or feedback, feel free to reach out to us at [2G Labs LinkedIn Page](https://www.linkedin.com/company/2g-labs).
+For inquiries, collaboration opportunities, or feedback, feel free to reach out to us at [2g.oz.labs@gmail.com](mailto:2g.oz.labs@gmail.com).

 Connect with us on LinkedIn: [2G Labs LinkedIn Page](https://www.linkedin.com/company/2g-labs)